VictorVanO/web-architecture-project/README.md

 # start the development server and open the app in a new browser tab
 npm run dev -- --open
+# or this for network access
+npx vinxi dev --host 0.0.0.0 --port 3000

 # install prisma for the databases
 npm install prisma --save-dev